-The user has the option of two grounding methods for the assembly; one should be adopted that conforms to the system's normal grounding method.
+The user has the option of two grounding methods for the assembly; the one adopted should be the one that conforms to the system's normal grounding method.

 Whichever method is used, it is important to connect the screen/shield to a ground at only one end of the cable.